IMPACTED DIESEL MERCEDES VEHICLES

 OVERVIEW OF THE PROCEEDINGS

-• On 19 January 2022, Emissions Justice served a writ of summonson Peugeot, Citroën, DS, Opel, Vauxhall, and General Motors and their parent company Stellantis N.V.
-The writ of summons can be found here.
-Emissions Justice also summoned 126 Dutch car dealers who sold cars by these car manufacturers.
-Previously, on 17 august 2021, Emissions Justice had requested the Amsterdam district court to extend the period in which Emissions Justice may also initiate a collective action against the same defendants.
+• On 19 January 2022, Emissions Justice served a writ of summons on Peugeot, Citroën, DS, Opel, Vauxhall, and General Motors and their parent company Stellantis N.V.
+The writ of summons can be found Emissions Justice also summoned 126 Dutch car dealers who sold cars by these car manufacturers.
+Previously, on 17 august 2021, Emissions Justice had requested the Amsterdam district court to extend the period in which Emissions Justice could also initiate a collective action against the same defendants.
 Emissions Justice had to do so because another foundation, Stichting Emission Claim, had already started a collective action some of the same defendants against.
 The Amsterdam district court granted Emissions Justice’s request and extended the time limit with three months (see decision).
 Stichting Car Claim, another foundation, also requested an extension and was also granted this.

 • On 14 March 2023, a hearing took place before the Amsterdam District Court on the aforementioned issues.

-• The court rendered its judgment on 16 August 2023.
-In short, it ruled that it only has jurisdiction over Dutch car owners and the old collective action law applies.
-In relation to its admissibility, It requested Emissions Justice to submit the litigation funding agreement to the court.
+• In relation to its admissibility, the court requested Emissions Justice to submit the litigation funding agreement to the court.
 Emissions Justice did so on 13 September 2023.

 Your privacy and our use of cookies